Take agomelatine once a day, at bedtime.

 It can take a week or two after starting the tablets before the effect builds up and you start to feel the benefit.
 If you do not feel you have improved after this time, go back and talk with your doctor.

-The most common side-effects are feeling dizzy or sick - these are usually mild and soon pass.
+The most common side-effects are feeling dizzy or sick (nausea) - these are usually mild and soon pass.
 Rarely, agomelatine can affect the way your liver works.
 If you develop dark urine, pale stools, any yellowing of your skin or the whites of your eyes, pain in your tummy (abdomen), or feel unusually tired, you must let your doctor know about this straightaway.

 Depression is common.
 Symptoms can affect day-to-day life and can become very distressing.
 Treatments include talking (psychological) treatments and antidepressant medicines.